TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ### Purpose of this document
 The purpose of this document is to:
-- Help COMPAS users who are new to git to get setup,
+- Help COMPAS users who are new to git to get set up,
 - Outline a consistent workflow for COMPAS developers in their day-to-day use of git, and
 - Provide some of the commands that are required for this workflow